-The Registrant has also committed to provide ex vivo absorption data on all members of the category.
-Absorption information is to be generated using an "everted gut-sac model".
-ECHA considers that this model is currently not validated for this type of substances, and that currently the Registrant has not demonstrated than the ex vivo absorption observed accurately predicts in vivo gastrointestinal absorption and ultimately correlates to the systemic toxicity observed in available toxicity studies.
+In addition, the Registrant has committed to provide ex vivo absorption data on all members of the category.
+Absorption information is to be generated using an "everted gutsac model".
+ECHA considers that this model is currently not validated for this type of substances, that currently the Registrant has not demonstrated that the ex vivo absorption observed accurately predicts in vivo gastrointestinal absorption and ultimately correlates to the systemic toxicity observed in available toxicity studies.
 These uncertainties should be addressed by the Registrant.
-Nevertheless, ECHA considers that information on bioavailability is useful to strengthen any read-across argumentation and considers it to be an essential condition for the ultimate approval of read-across for the category as proposed by the Registrant.
+Nevertheless, ECHA considers that information on bioavailability is useful to strengthen read-across argumentation and considers it to be an essential condition for the ultimate acceptance and use of read-across for the category.